 results = [value for num in numbers if (value := slow(num)) > 0]

 You can use the Real Python Feed Reader to download information about the latest Real Python publications.
 In order to find the podcast episode titles, you’ll use the third-party Parse package.
-Start by installing both into your virtual environment:
+Start by creating a virtual environment and installing both packages:

 (venv) $ python -m pip install realpython-reader parse